ydb-platform/ydb-go-sdk/README.md

 	)
 ```

-That is, instead of manually creation of `table.Session`, we give a
+That is, instead of manual creation of `table.Session`, we give a
 `SessionPool` such responsibility.
 It holds instances of active sessions and
 "pings" them periodically to keep them alive.

-See `table.Repeater` docs for more information about retrying options.
+See `table.Retryer` docs for more information about retry options.

 ### database/sql driver